 What Are the Signs & Symptoms of a Concussion?

-- blurred or double vision
+- vision changes

-- nausea or vomiting
+- nausea and/or vomiting

-- not remembering what happened
+- not remembering the injury

-- not feeling well
+- feeling sluggish

 What Happens in a Concussion?

 A concussion happens when the brain moves back and forth inside the skull.
 This can happen when the head is hit — for example, from a fall.
 But concussions also can happen without a blow to the head — for example, in a car accident when the head snaps forcefully forward and back.
 The forceful movement causes chemical changes in the brain.
 These changes lead to concussion symptoms.

 Most concussions in kids and teens happen while playing sports.
 The risk is highest for cheerleaders and kids who play football, ice hockey, lacrosse, soccer, and field hockey.

 Kids also can get a concussion from a car or bike accident, fall, fight, or anything that leads to a head injury.